-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- kidney disease
+- Heart disease

-- liver disease
+- Kidney disease

-- suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member
+- Suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

 A special MedGuide will be given to you by the pharmacist with each new prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 2 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 2 years for selected conditions, precautions do apply.